rule

 Text 9

-By force they cut the ropes releasing this sinner who by us on your order was taken to the places of requital.
+They forcibly cut the ropes and released this sinner who by us according to your order was taken to the places of requital.

 By force they cut the ropes releasing this sinner who by us on your order was taken to the places of requital.
 (Vedabase)